Paul McNamee

-Tennis career
+Junior career

-Juniors

 In his hometown, McNamee won the boys' singles tournament at the 1973 Australian Open.

-Pro tour
+Professional career

 McNamee is the only player to switch a grip as a professional, changing from a one-handed backhand to two-handed in 1979.
 He won two singles and twenty-three doubles titles during his professional career.
 A right-hander, he reached his highest singles ATP-ranking on 12 May 1986 when he became the world No. 24.
 McNamee reached his highest doubles ATP-ranking on 8 June 1981 when he became the world No. 1.
 McNamee won 24 men's doubles titles including four Grand Slam doubles titles in his career.
 He won the 1979 Australian Open and the 1980 and 1982 Wimbledon Championships with Peter McNamara and the 1983 Australian Open with Mark Edmondson.
 He won the mixed-doubles title in Wimbledon with Martina Navratilova in 1985.

 When John McEnroe won Wimbledon in 1984, McNamee was the only player to take a set off McEnroe throughout the entire championship when he won the third set of their first-round match.

 McNamee was also a member of the Australian Davis Cup Team which won the Davis Cup in 1983 and 1986.

-In 1987, McNamee became Melbourne's last officially crowned King of Moomba, subsequently a Moomba Monarch was selected (male Monarchs were popularly, but unofficially, still called King of Moomba).
+In 1987, McNamee became Melbourne's last officially crowned King of Moomba.
+A Moomba Monarch was subsequently selected.
+(However, male Monarchs were popularly, but unofficially, still called King of Moomba).